Certification-Training/rhcse-study/chap3.md

 subnet mask: 255.255.255.0  (the /24 in dotted decimal)

 Q: why assign a interface an IP and a netmask?
 Why not just an IP?
+A: You have to tell it what "group" it's in.
+So you assign it a specific IP, then a mask. and that's the stuff it's allowed to talk to before forwarding the default gateway.

 # Network tools